 The production of dollar coins had entered a lengthy hiatus after the final Peace Dollars were struck in 1935.
-By this time, the required production under the Pittman Act had been completed and abundant supplies were stockpiled which would last for decades.
-The denomination almost made a come back in 1964 when Congress authorized the production of new silver dollars, however, the entire quantity produced was recalled and melted before issuance.
-In the following year, the Coinage Act of 1965 would eliminate the silver content from circulating US coins and forbid the minting of silver dollars for a period of five years.
+By this time, the required production under the Pittman Act had been fulfilled and abundant supplies were stockpiled which would last for decades.
+The denomination almost made a comeback when Congress authorized the production of new silver dollars in 1964, however, the entire quantity produced was recalled and melted before issuance.
+In the following year, the Coinage Act of 1965 would eliminate the silver content from most circulating U.S. coins and forbid the minting of silver dollars for a period of five years.

-Following the conclusion of the five year period, the first legislation to create a new dollar coin was introduced in October 1969.
-The legislation sought to create a circulating dollar coin which would commemorate Dwight D. Eisenhower who had died earlier that year and the Apollo 11 space flight, which marked man’s first steps on the moon.
+The first legislation to create a new dollar coin at the conclusion of the five-year period was introduced in October 1969.
+The legislation sought to authorize a circulating dollar coin to commemorate recently deceased former president Dwight D. Eisenhower and the Apollo 11 space flight, which marked man’s first steps on the moon.
 There was some debate as to whether the coins should be struck in the 40% silver composition which had been used for the half dollar or the copper-nickel clad composition used for quarter and dime.
 A modified bill was eventually passed on December 31, 1970, which provided for the dollar coins to be struck in copper-nickel clad for circulation and 40% silver for collectors.

-The Chief Engraver for the United States Mint Frank Gasparro designed both the obverse and the reverse of the coin.
-The obverse bore a profile bust of Eisenhower created by Gasparro after studying 30 pictures of the former President and Five Star General as well as a drawing he had made in 1945 after catching a glimpse of Eisenhower at a parade.
+The Chief Engraver of the United States Mint Frank Gasparro would design both the obverse and reverse of the new coin.
+The obverse bore a profile bust of Eisenhower created by Gasparro after studying 30 pictures of the former President as well as a drawing he had made in 1945 after catching a glimpse of Eisenhower at a parade.
 The inscription “LIBERTY” appears above the portrait, with “IN GOD WE TRUST” to the left, and the date below.

-The reverse of the coin was based on the mission insignia from the Apollo 11 space flight.
-This was deemed particularly appropriate by Congress since the space program began under Eisenhower’s administration.
-The reverse design featured a bald eagle landing on the surface of the moon, carrying an olive branch.
+The reverse design of the coin was based on the Apollo 11 mission insignia, which had been designed by astronaut Michael Collins.
+This was deemed particularly appropriate by Congress since the space program had begun under Eisenhower’s administration.
+The design features the image of a bald eagle landing on the surface of the moon carrying an olive branch.
 A semi-circle of thirteen stars is present and the Earth is visible in the distant background.
 The inscriptions read “UNITED STATES OF AMERICA”, “E PLURIBUS UNUM”, and “ONE DOLLAR”.